dcarpintero/rag-semantic-search-templates/README.md

 ## Vector Databases

 When working with embeddings in production systems, we need specialized databases designed to efficiently store, manage, and search through high-dimensional vectors.
 Vector databases are purpose-built systems that excel at performing similarity searches across millions or even billions of vectors with remarkable speed and efficiency.
+An additional advantage is that a vector database allows to add or delete vectors without having to rebuild the index.
+They also provide filtering capabilities and customization on search operators.

 Some popular vector database solutions are: